 Compare GitHub Desktop Installation Methods on Linux Mint

-Each installation path trades off update automation, architecture coverage, and system integration a little differently.
+Each installation path trades off update ownership, source freshness, and system integration a little differently.

 Use the Mwt APT mirror if you want GitHub Desktop to update with the rest of Linux Mint.
-Use the direct .deb download when you need the newest release before the mirror catches up, or when your system is on arm64 or armhf.
-Flatpak is the cleanest fit if you prefer sandboxing.
+Use the direct .deb download when you need the newest release before the mirror catches up, or when you want to keep a verified local installer.
+Use Flatpak when you prefer Flathub’s app and runtime update model.

 Install GitHub Desktop on Linux Mint